Snapp-X/snapp_cli/README.md

 ## What is snapp_cli?

 Imagine You have a **Raspberry Pi** sitting on your desk or tucked away in a drawer, collecting dust.
 You bought it with grand ideas of developing **Flutter** apps on it, but the thought of setting it up for development has always seemed too complicated.
-Now, picture a tool that makes this process simple and effortless – that’s **Snapp CLI**. 🚀
+Now, picture a tool that makes this process simple and effortless – that’s **snapp_cli**. 🚀

-**Snapp CLI** allows you to control everything from your laptop 💻.
+**snapp_cli** allows you to control everything from your laptop 💻.
 Here’s how it simplifies your development process:

-1. 🔗 **Effortless Connection:** Snapp CLI sets up a secure, passwordless SSH link from your laptop to your Raspberry Pi, so you can manage it without direct interaction.
+1. 🔗 **Effortless Connection:** snapp_cli sets up a secure, passwordless SSH link from your laptop to your Raspberry Pi, so you can manage it without direct interaction.

-2. 🔧 **Automated Installation:** Snapp CLI automates the installation of Flutter and all necessary dependencies on your Raspberry Pi.
-You run Snapp CLI from your laptop, and it handles everything remotely.
-But that's not all – Snapp CLI also supports custom embedders like Flutter-pi.
+2. 🔧 **Automated Installation:** snapp_cli automates the installation of Flutter and all necessary dependencies on your Raspberry Pi.
+You run snapp_cli from your laptop, and it handles everything remotely.
+But that's not all – snapp_cli also supports custom embedders like Flutter-pi.

-3. ⚙️ **Custom Device Configuration:** Snapp CLI configures your Raspberry Pi to appear as a custom device in your IDE.
+3. ⚙️ **Custom Device Configuration:** snapp_cli configures your Raspberry Pi to appear as a custom device in your IDE.
 You can easily select it and run your Flutter apps, just like you would on a phone or emulator.

-4. 🛠️ **Seamless Remote Development:** Develop and debug your Flutter apps directly from your laptop.
-Snapp CLI enables hot reload, restart, and access to DevTools, so you can run and test apps on your Raspberry Pi with all the tools you need for smooth and efficient remote development.
+4. 🛠️ **Seamless Remote Development:** Develop and debug your Flutter apps directly from your laptop. snapp_cli enables hot reload, restart, and access to DevTools, so you can run and test apps on your Raspberry Pi with all the tools you need for smooth and efficient remote development.

-**In essence**, Snapp CLI transforms your idle Raspberry Pi into a powerful Flutter development platform, all managed from your laptop.
-Whether you're new to Flutter or an experienced developer, Snapp CLI makes remote development simple and effective.
+**In essence**, snapp_cli transforms your idle Raspberry Pi into a powerful Flutter development platform, all managed from your laptop.
+Whether you're new to Flutter or an experienced developer, snapp_cli makes remote development simple and effective.

 ## Installation

-Snapp CLI is a Dart-based command-line tool.
-If you already have Flutter installed on your laptop, getting Snapp CLI up and running is quick and easy.
+snapp_cli is a Dart-based command-line tool.
+If you already have Flutter installed on your laptop, getting snapp_cli up and running is quick and easy.
 Just run the following command in your terminal:

 ``` bash
 dart pub global activate snapp_cli